 In the passing game as a receiver, he is outstanding lining up in the slot or racing out to the flats at the snap.
 Mixon tracks the pigskin well in the air, catches it in stride, and can run the wheel route with ease.
 The runner has soft hands and uses double moves to free himself from his usual safety or linebacker coverage.
 Not many backs are known for their one-handed grabs and/or bucket catches down the sidelines like him.
 If you need help in the screen game, the former Sooner can juke someone’s cleats off and run to daylight with his timed 4.43 40 speed.

-Overall impressions: The combine and the interviews during it should give us more indications as to whether an NFL team will take a risk drafting him or signing him after the draft.
-The talent is apparent, but so is the impaired judgement.
+Overall impressions: The workouts and the interviews during it should give us more indications whether an NFL team will take a risk drafting him or signing him after the draft (arrows seems to be pointing to the second day of the draft).
+The talent is clear, but so is the impaired judgement.
 In the worst case scenario, Mixon will get signed after the draft and used in the return game.
-Chances are high however that this controversial young playmaker will get selected on Day Two of the NFL Draft.
-Either way be prepared to make your own assessment if he is worth the pain or pleasure on your dynasty squad.
+Chances are high however that this controversial young play maker will get selected on Day Two of the NFL Draft.
+Either way be ready to make your own assessment if he is worth the pain or pleasure on your dynasty squad.

 Thanks for reading.
 I will continue to discuss my scouting reports with you throughout the next month or so, please keep checking the site for more content.
 You can also follow me on Twitter @AndrewMiley.